Legal

 Furthermore, article 32(1) of the UK GDPR stipulates that “taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the controller and the processor shall implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk”.

-In this scope, we must ensure that personal data can only be accessed by authorized personnel, data we retain is accurate and complete and data remains accessible and usable.
+In this scope, we must ensure that personal data can only be accessed by authorised personnel, data we retain is accurate and complete and data remains accessible and usable.

 Dedicated security team

-Our security team is composed of security experts dedicated to improving the security of our organization.
+Our security team is composed of security experts dedicated to improving the security of our organisation.
 Our employees are trained on security incident response and are on call 24/7.

 Technical security measures